danieljsharpe/DISCOTRESS/documentation.md

   the milestoning method accelerates the sampling of &#120068; &#8592; &#120069; steady state paths by simulating walkers initialised at milestones (interfaces between macrostates) hitting adjacent milestones.

 **REA**
   the recursive enumeration algorithm (REA) determines the highest-probability &#120068; &#8592; &#120069; paths using a *k* shortest paths algorithm wherein the edge costs are given by the contributions of individual transitions to the total path action.
 There must be only a single initial (source) node and a single absorbing (sink) node (*cf*. the **NODESAFILE** and **NODESBFILE** keywords).
 The choice of **TRAJ** method option is arbitrary since an explicit simulation is not performed. **NABPATHS** is interpreted as the number of highest-probability paths to be computed (i.e. = *k*).
-The highest-probability path is written to the file *shortest_path.dat* in the usual *walker.x.y.dat* format (see above), except that the path is printed backwards.
+If the **WRITEREA** keyword is specified, then trajectory data for the *k* highest-probability paths are written to the files *shortest_path.k.dat* in the usual *walker.x.y.dat* format (see above), except that the paths are printed backwards.
 The output file *fpp_properties.dat* lists the properties of the dominant *k* first passage paths from the source to the sink node, stated in order of decreasing probability (increasing path action).
-If bins are specified (note that this increases the memory and time complexity of the REA) then the list of bins that are visited along the *k*-th highest-probability first passage path is printed to the output file *visits.k.dat* for all *k*.
 For a DTMC (keyword **DISCRETETIME**), **NOLOOP** must be set, and for a CTMC (default), **BRANCHPROBS** must be set, so that shortest paths do not contain self-loop transitions for nodes.
 Hence, the entropy flow along shortest paths is not computed for DTMCs.

 ----